fhuadeen/dt-shortlet/README.md

 - Run `terraform init` # initialize the project
 - Run `terraform fmt` # format your terraform code
 - Run `terraform plan` # a dry run to see the expected output of your code
-- Run `terraform apply -auto-approve` # apply the instructions to create the resources
+- Run `terraform apply --auto-approve` # apply the instructions to create the resources
 - To destroy all resources created via Terraform, run `terraform destroy`.

 2. If to use currently provisioned infrastructure with created backend Persistence